Columbia Law School: Facilities

 Columbia Law School's main building, Jerome L. Greene Hall, was designed by Wallace Harrison and Max Abramovitz, architects of the United Nations Headquarters and Lincoln Center for the Performing Arts (which for many years served as the site of Columbia Law School's graduation ceremonies).
 It is located at the intersection of Amsterdam Avenue and West 116th Street.
 One of the building's defining features is its frontal sculpture, Bellerophon Taming Pegasus, designed by Jacques Lipchitz, symbolizing man's struggle over (his own) wild side/unreason.

 In 1996, the law school was given an extensive renovation and expansion by Polshek Partnership (now Ennead Architects), including the addition of a new entrance façade and three story skylit lobby, as well as the expansion of existing space to include an upper-level students' commons, lounge areas, and a café.
 In the summer of 2008, construction of a new floor in Jerome Greene Hall was completed providing 38 new faculty offices.
 Other Columbia Law School buildings include William and June Warren Hall, the Jerome Greene Annex (which Jerome Greene's representatives politely declined to have renamed after the building of Jerome Greene Hall), and William C. Warren Hall (or "Little Warren").

 Lenfest Hall, the law school's premier residence, opened in August 2003.
 The hall was named for H. F. Lenfest '58 and his wife Marguerite.
 Lenfest contains more than 200 luxury student residences, including private studio apartments and one-bedroom apartments.
 In addition to Lenfest Hall, the majority of Columbia Law students live in the university's Graduate Student Housing consisting of single and shared apartments in buildings throughout Morningside Heights.
 All Columbia Law students are guaranteed housing on campus for the duration of their law school studies.

-The school reported in December 2020 that its Center for Chinese Legal Studies will be named for Hong Yen Chang, the school′s first Chinese graduate in 1886 and the country′s first Chinese American lawyer.
+The school reported in December 2020 that its Center for Chinese Legal Studies will be named for Hong Yen Chang, the school's first Chinese graduate in 1886, and the country's first Chinese American lawyer.

-Columbia graduate legal studies program

-Columbia offers a Graduate Legal Studies Program, including the Master of Laws (LL.M.) and the Doctor of the Science of Law (J.S.D.) degrees.
-The LL.M.
-Program is considered one of the best in the United States and has been ranked very highly according to private studies.
-Each year the law school enrolls approximately 210 graduate students from more than 50 countries with experience in all areas of the legal profession, including academia, the judiciary, public service, civil rights and human rights advocacy, non-governmental organizations, international organizations, and private practice.
-Graduate students are an important component of the law school community.
-They participate in many co-curricular activities, including student journals, moot courts, and student organizations.
-Graduate students also organize and speak at conferences, workshops, and colloquia on current legal issues.

-U.S. Supreme Court clerkships
+Arthur W. Diamond Library

+Columbia Law School's Arthur W. Diamond Library is one of the most comprehensive libraries in the world and is the third largest private academic law library in the United States, with over 1,000,000 volumes and subscriptions to more than 7,450 journals and other serials.

+Student life

+Student journals

+The Columbia Law Review is the third-most-cited law journal in the world and is one of the four publishers of the Bluebook.

+Columbia Law publishes thirteen other student-edited journals, including the Columbia Business Law Review, Columbia Human Rights Law Review (which in turn publishes A Jailhouse Lawyer's Manual), Columbia Journal of Asian Law, Columbia Journal of Environmental Law, Columbia Journal of European Law, Columbia Journal of Gender and Law, Columbia Journal of Law & the Arts, Columbia Journal of Law & Social Problems, Columbia Journal of Race & Law, Columbia Journal of Tax Law, Columbia Journal of Transnational Law, Columbia Science and Technology Law Review, and the American Review of International Arbitration.